Zaki Biam massacre: The massacre

 On 22 October 2001, the 19 soldiers said to have been killed, near Zaki Biam were given a state funeral in Abuja.
 At the funeral, President Olusegun Obasanjo said orders had been given out to the military to fish out those responsible.
-The killers had posed with the victims in a photographs that were widely circulated in the media before killing them.
+The killers had posed with the victims in photographs that were widely circulated in the media before killing them.
 Expectations were that it was not going to be a difficult job.
 However, while president Obasanjo, the minister of defense, Theophilus Danjuma, and the chief of army staff, Lt.
 Gen. Alexander Ogomudia, were all still at the funeral of the 19 soldiers, the army began its mass killing in Benue.

 Soldiers who came from the 23rd armored brigade of the 3rd armored division of the Nigerian army raided seven towns; Zaki Biam, Tse Adoor, Vaase, Sankera, Anyiin, and Kyado.
-They ravaged each settlement they visited between 22 to 24 of October 2001.
+They ravaged each settlement they visited between 22 and 24 of October 2001.
 First, they attacked Gbeji, Vaase, and Anyiin on 22 October.
 On the second day, they killed many civilians and demolished Zaki Biam, Tse Adoor, Sankera and Kyado.
 On 24 October, they rounded off with a return to Zaki Biam, Tse Adoor, and Kyado.
 The soldiers, according to witnesses numbered between two and three hundred and rolled in armored tanks and military vehicles.
 For fear of being killed, locals deserted other villages on hearing news what had happened in other locations and the military on arrival destroyed such villages and looted freely.
-This was what happened at Anyiin were nobody was killed buy properties destroyed.
+This was what happened at Anyiin where nobody was killed but properties were destroyed.

 Weapons used by the army included machine guns and grenades.
 In Gbeji, 130 civilians were shot in the market square and then set ablaze.
 The village was razed.
 The town of Zaki Biam was leveled to the ground as well.